 This committee develops pedagogical policy in accordance with the overall goals of the School and the requirements set by the faculty and the various School committees.
-It consists of the dean, who serves as chairman, all program directors, as appointed by the dean and confirmed by the faculty of their respective programs, and the assistant dean or its equivalent.
+It consists of the dean, who serves as chairman, all program directors, as appointed by the dean and confirmed by the faculty of their respective programs.